mitchelldmiller/stop-wp-search/readme.txt

 Stop users from searching your WordPress Website.
 Redirect search requests.

 == Description ==
-> Stop users from searching your WordPress Website.
-Redirect search requests.
+> Tired of irrelevant search results on your WordPress site?
+Say goodbye to unwanted search requests with Stop WP Search!

-Stop WP Searches is the easiest way to block search requests to your WordPress site.
+Stop WP Search is the easiest way to block search requests to your WordPress site.

 WordPress search is not always helpful: especially for small sites.
 Use Stop WP Search plugin to redirect search requests.